 Can you withdraw $5,000 from an ATM?

 In most cases, you won’t be able to withdraw that much from an ATM.
 Such a significant ATM transaction will have to be explicitly approved by your bank.
-So unless you’ve got an extremely good relationship with your bank, that just won’t be possible.
+So unless you have an excellent relationship with your bank, that just won’t be possible.

 In any case, there are plenty of alternative ways to access that much cash besides using an ATM.
 For example, you could: